 If you’re looking to decrease your carbon footprint, improve your health, or just eat delicious plant based foods, and still need a bit more motivation to go vegan, check out this list of the best vegan documentaries on Netflix.

-These documentaries cover various aspects of veganism, including health, environment, and animal rights.
+These plant-based documentaries cover various aspects of veganism, including health, environment, and animal rights.
 They are available to watch on streaming on Netflix.

 1-Cowspiracy: The Sustainability Secret (2014)